DawievLill/DawievLill/README.md

 Here are some of the things I am currently learning more about

-- `Julia` programming
+- `Julia` and `python`
 - Scientific machine learning
 - Continous-time heterogeneous agent modelling
 - Numerical linear algebra
 - Analysis (real, functional) and some probability theory